 Created in 1979, the Windsor Yearbook of Access to Justice was the earliest Canadian journal devoted to the trans-cultural and international study of individuals and groups excluded from the protections of the domestic or international legal orders.
 The Yearbook is independently refereed, publishes French and English essays and book reviews, is faculty-run and is supported by a distinguished Advisory Board.
 The Yearbook encourages a wide diversity of essays from a broad range of disciplines, such as anthropology, sociology, philosophy, psychology, history and comparative literature as well as law.

 We are pleased to announce that the Yearbook is now a fully Open Access journal with all content being free and open to the public.
-Printing can be done on demand.
+We do not charge article-processing fees.

 Windsor Yearbook of Access to Justice

 University of Windsor, Faculty of Law

 401Sunset Avenue, Windsor, Ontario, N9B 3P4